SAP Announces New Generative AI Assistant Joule

 Built Directly into the Solutions That Power Mission-Critical Processes, Joule Is a Copilot That Truly Understands Business

-"With almost 300 million enterprise users around the world working regularly with SAP cloud solutions, Joule has the power to redefine the way businesses – and the people who power them – work," said Christian Klein, CEO and member of the Executive Board of SAP SE.
+"With almost 300 million enterprise users around the world working regularly with cloud solutions from SAP, Joule has the power to redefine the way businesses – and the people who power them – work," said Christian Klein, CEO and member of the Executive Board of SAP SE.
 "Joule draws on SAP's unique position at the nexus of business and technology and builds on our relevant, reliable, responsible approach to Business AI.
 Joule will know what you mean, not just what you say."

-Joule will be available with SAP SuccessFactors solutions and SAP Start later this year, and with SAP S/4HANA Cloud, public edition early next year.
-SAP Customer Experience and SAP Ariba solutions along with SAP Business Technology Platform will follow with many other updates across the SAP portfolio to be announced at the SuccessConnect event on October 2–4, the SAP Spend Connect LIVE event on October 9-11, the SAP Customer Experience LIVE event on October 25 and the SAP TechEd conference on November 2–3.
+Joule will be available with SAP SuccessFactors solutions and the SAP Start site later this year, and with SAP S/4HANA Cloud, public edition early next year.
+SAP Customer Experience and SAP Ariba solutions along with SAP Business Technology Platform will follow, with many other updates across the SAP portfolio to be announced at the SuccessConnect event on October 2–4, the SAP Spend Connect Live event on October 9–11, the SAP Customer Experience LIVE event on October 25 and the SAP TechEd conference on November 2–3.

 Joule builds on and enhances existing SAP Business AI offerings.
 More than 26,000 SAP cloud customers have access to SAP Business AI across multiple scenarios and partner solutions.
 SAP's comprehensive strategy to build an enterprise AI ecosystem of the future also includes direct investments, such as those announced in July with Aleph Alpha, Anthropic and Cohere, as well as third-party partnerships including those with Microsoft, Google Cloud and IBM announced in May.
 Sapphire Ventures LLC, a global software venture capital firm, is backed by SAP and is dedicating over US$1 billion to fund AI-powered enterprise technology startups.